 I have been an avid traveller/ trekker in the Himalayas and the last time I climbed was Pin Parvati ranges in 2017 and my lust for the Himalayas only grew year after year since my visit to Kailash in 2004.
 I call this a Lust because this seeking never gets fulfilled.

-Change is an unpredictable journey, experiencing the predictable and expecting little unpredictable ones always spice’s up the journey.
-It’s not only on the climb to the Himalayas but also for life.
+Change is an unpredictable journey, experiencing the predictable and expecting little unpredictable ones always spices up the journey.
+It’s not only for the climb to the Himalayas, but also for life.